 A nerve cell has a cell body (at “1”), and a long extension called an axon (“3”) through which a neuron sends its signal.
 At the end of the axon, the neuron doesn’t directly touch its target.
 Rather, there’s a gap called a synapse, shown above at “4.”

 Figure 13 shows a synapse in detail.
 Number “1” shows the tip of an axon.
 Number “3” shows a postsynaptic cell, and “2” shows the synapse.

-When a nerve impulse gets to the end of the axon, changes in membrane channels (“c”) cause vesicles (“b”) filled with neurotransmitter (“a”) to fuse with the tip of the axon.
+When a nerve impulse gets to the end of the axon, changes in membrane channels (“c”) induce vesicles (“b”) filled with neurotransmitter (“a”) to fuse with the tip of the axon.
 This releases neurotransmitters into the synapse.

-Neurotransmitters vary in their structure and chemistry, but all are ligands.
-Once released, they diffuse across the synapse, and bind with receptors (“e”) in a postsynaptic cell.
+All neurotransmitters are ligands.
+Once released, they diffuse across the synapse and bind with receptors (“e”) in a postsynaptic cell.
 Often, these receptors are connected to channels, which open upon binding, allowing ions to enter the postsynaptic cell.
-Some neurotransmitters stimulate changes such as muscular contraction, or a new impulse in a postsynaptic neuron.
-Others inhibit changes.
+The effect depends on the neurotransmitter.
+Some are stimulatory and result in muscle contraction or another nerve impulse.
+Others are inhibitory.

 5d.
 Long Distance (Endocrine) Signaling

-While it’s hard to see this in Figure 14, the distance might be from your brain to your toes, and the trip through the bloodstream might involve dozens of branches.
+While it’s hard to see this in Figure 14, the distance might be from your brain to your toes (which is why this is called “long-distance” signaling).